SuperOfficeDocs/superoffice-docs/docs/customer-center/tutorials/call-script-in-cs-with-ajax.md

 [!code-html[HTML](includes/call-script-in-cs.html?range=20-25)]

 Are just two variables.
-It's important to check if the URL actually contains the correct `includeId` and `key`.
+It's important to check if the URL contains the correct `includeId` and `key`.

 [!code-html[HTML](includes/call-script-in-cs.html?range=27-41)]